-*This post contains affiliate links that I earn a tiny commission on when you use my link.
-It is no additional no cost to you.
+*This post contains affiliate links.
+This means that I earn a tiny commission when you use my link at no additional cost to you.

 HOW TO DYE BEANS (COLOR WITH ACRYLIC PAINT)

 Step 1: Place chickpeas in a thick baggie.
 If you are making small batches, use sandwich-size bags.
 If you are making a big, single-color batch, use a gallon baggie.
 I usually go to Target to buy chickpeas because they are about a dollar a bag.

 Step 3: Shake, shake, and shake!
 Massage the color into the chickpeas!
 This is the fun part that students can help with!
 If the color isn’t bright enough for you, just add a few more squirts of acrylic paint and continue to mix.

 Step 4: Grab a tray and cover it with wax paper or foil.
 Spread the chickpeas on the tray and let them dry.
 Remember this paint will stain so be careful to work over the wax paper!

 ***Let the chickpeas air dry for 24-48 hours before you place them in an airtight container.
 This ensures that all the moisture is out of the chickpeas.

 Place the chickpeas in a sensory table or tub.
 Then add tools and fun treasures to create your sensory bin.
 For this neon sensory bin, I added pom poms, eyeball rings (from the party section), star beads, tweezers, and an egg carton.
 I painted the inside of each spot with the same acrylic paint I used to paint the chickpeas.
 Now students can sort the chickpeas, pom poms, and star beads by color.

 If you don’t have room for a sensory table or large sensory bin, make mini sensory bins using pencil boxes!
 They are easy to store on a shelf when you are not using them.
 These are perfect for small classrooms.